-School bus fleets have specific safety related needs that other mobile video solution applications like police or taxi may not have.
+School bus fleets have specific safety-related needs that other mobile video solution applications like police or taxi may not have.
 One need in specific is the danger presented to students who must enter and exit the bus on often busy streets.

 There are many different terms used to describe possible solutions for this problem including; bus stop sign camera, school bus stop-arm violation camera, bus crossing camera, bus crossing arm camera, school bus crossing gate camera, bus passing violation camera or stop arm safety camera, all relate to a similar solution for the unlawful passing of buses when loading or unloading students.
 School Bus Stop Arm Cameras aka school bus crossing gate cameras are a surveillance technology application similar to Stop Light Traffic Cameras in a mobile platform via the school bus application.

-School bus stop-arm violation cameras or stop-arm safety cameras are both loved and hated, even though they do offer the ability to help reduce the number of incidents of unlawful passing of school buses by those who are ignorant, inattentive or apathetic to the laws regarding passing of loading or unloading school buses, by increasing awareness.
+School bus stop-arm violation cameras or stop-arm safety cameras are both loved and hated, even though they do offer the ability to help reduce the number of incidents of unlawful passing of school buses by those who are ignorant, inattentive, or apathetic to the laws regarding the passing of loading or unloading school buses, by increasing awareness.

 Some common concerns expressed are:

-- Shared Revenue with third party provider
+- Shared Revenue with a third-party provider

 - Much higher quality surveillance equipment for children off the bus